Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Did you know?

-The earlier in the year you can haul your equipment, the better.
-As the year goes on, the rate to ship practically anything, in any industry, increases.
+The earlier in the year, you can haul your equipment, the better.
+As the year progresses, the rate to ship practically anything in any industry increases.
 There is a simple reason for this: supply and demand.

-Now, we’re not going to provide you with a detailed economics lesson, but just know this.
+Now, we won’t provide you with a detailed economics lesson, but just know this.
 If an item has high demand and low surprise, prices will rise.

 The earlier it is in the year, the less busy a hauling company may be.
 The first quarter is always less busy than the last quarter.
 This is more of a rule than an exception.
-This may be due to the accounting practices of a company that needs equipment shipped.
-Another reason may be due to the huge holidays that occur in the last quarter of the year (Christmas, Hanukkah, Thanksgiving, etc.).
+This may be due to a company's accounting practices that need equipment shipped.
+Another reason may be due to the vast holidays that occur in the last quarter of the year (Christmas, Hanukkah, Thanksgiving, etc.).
 Whatever the reason, you’ve been warned!

-Regardless, the busier a hauling company is at the time you need to ship your equipment, the higher the rate will be.
-So, make sure that you plan to ship your heavy equipment earlier in the year rather than later.
+Regardless, the busier a hauling company is when you need to ship your equipment, the higher the rate will be.
+So, ensure you plan to ship your heavy equipment earlier in the year rather than later.

 A small change in seasons will help you get the best rate possible, saving you a lot of money in the process.